-As one of the world's wealthiest countries, Australia has an obligation to do more for refugees and people seeking asylum.
+As one of the world's wealthiest countries, Australia has an obligation to do more for refugees and people seeking asylum (people seeking to be recognised as refugees).

-Last year, according to the UNHCR, Australia assisted just 0.65% of the 3.5 million refugees who had their status recognised or were successfully resettled.6 This was a drop from the year before, to 45th in the world, based on gross GDP.
+In 2017, according to the United Nations High Commissioner for Refugees (UNHCR), Australia assisted just 0.65% of the 3.5 million refugees who had their status recognised or were successfully resettled.5 This was a drop from the year before, to 45th in the world, based on gross GDP.

 The Greens have a plan to offer more people a safehaven by increasing our annual humanitarian refugee intake from 18,750 to 50,000 places per year.
+Even adding this significant increase only amounts to less than 0.14% of the Australian population.